Our business is your trust

 What are the limitations?

 First, most searches are conducted exclusively based on the records to the Industrial Property Registrar or trademark office.
-This is sometimes called a “knock-off” or “availability search.”
+This is sometimes called a knock-off or availability search.
 It is possible that certain distinctive signs are being used in commerce, without their owner having filed for registration.
-If this is a potential concern, conducting a “full search” or a “comprehensive search” for use in commerce is advisable.
+If this is a potential concern, conducting a full search or a comprehensive search for use in commerce is advisable.
 This kind of search would depend on the mark’s particular characteristics and the goods or services it is intended for.

 Human error and technical limitations are also factors to consider.
 While utmost care is employed in conducting every trademark search, limitations inherent to the Industrial Property Registrar’s database and the examining official’s personal opinion are factors that may affect the results.
 For instance, certain trade mark offices have no capabilities to allow third parties to search for visual similarity with logos or designs registered by others.